-EVPN-VXLAN refers to a network fabric that extends layer 2 connectivity as a network overlay over an existing physical network.
+EVPN-VXLAN is a network fabric that extends layer 2 connectivity as a network overlay over an existing physical network.
 It is an open standards technology that creates more agile, secure, and scalable networks in campuses and data centers.
-EVPN-VXLAN consists of:

 - Ethernet VPN (EVPN) which is used as the overlay control plane and provides virtual connectivity between different layer 2/3 domains over an IP or MPLS network.

 - Virtual extensible LANs (VXLAN), a common network virtualization overlay protocol that expands the layer 2 network address space from 4,000 to 16 million.

 EVPN-VXLAN enables businesses to connect geographically dispersed locations using layer 2 virtual bridging.
 EVPN-VXLAN provides the scale required by cloud service providers and is often the preferred technology for data center interconnections.

 EVPN, as an overlay, supports multi-tenancy and is highly extensible, often using resources from different data centers to deliver a single service.
 It can provide layer 2 connectivity over physical infrastructure for devices in a virtual network or enable layer 3 routing.

 Because it serves as a MAC address learning control plane for overlay networks, EVPN can support different data plane encapsulation technologies.
 This flexibility is especially appealing for network fabrics that aren’t strictly based on MPLS.